n8willis/opentype-shaping-documents/opentype-shaping-hebrew.md

 ### Character tables ###

-The Hebrew block in Unicode contains the codepoints needed for text in all languages written using Hebrew.
+The Hebrew block in Unicode contains the codepoints required to represent text in all languages written using Hebrew.

 The Alphabetic Presentation Forms block in Unicode includes 46 additional codepoints for Hebrew.
 Included are several precomposed